Esoterical/voron_canbus/troubleshooting/no_uuid.md

 ### Wiring

 If it's sitting in Katapult but you still can't see a UUID then your problem is likely down to wiring.
+(Thanks to @drachenkaetzchen for the much better writeup than my original one)

-First thing **Shut down the Pi with `sudo shutdown now` and then power off the whole printer.
+- First thing **Shut down the Pi with `sudo shutdown now` and then power off the whole printer.
 There needs to be no power before testing further.**

-Now, check that you have the 120ohm resistor/jumper in at both ends (some mainboards like the Octopus have the resistor prebuilt, no jumper needed).
-If you hook the CAN wires up, then use a multimeter in resistance mode and measure across the CanH and CanL wires at **one** end (eg. at the mainboard/adapter end) you should see a resistance of around 60 ohms.
-This is because you will have two 120ohm resistors in parallel, and this ends up being 60 ohms of resistance (parallel resistor values are a bit weird like that, google it if you don't belive me).

-If you see the 60ohms then you know both resistors are in circuit and also your wires are connected (no breaks).
-If still no UUID then swap your CanH and CanL wires around as this is a _very_ common mistake to make.

-If you only see 120ohms and you are **sure** the jumpers are in both ends, then you have a break in your CAN wire(s).
-Broken wire, or bad crimp, or a pin not seated in a connector properly.
-Either way, you need to check your wires again.
+- Each side of the CAN Bus needs the 120 Ohm resistor in place.
+Ensure you got the appropriate jumpers set.
+The Octopus is an exception, it has no jumper, the 120 Ohm resistor is always present.

+- For all following measurements, your printer must be powered off.

+- Ensure using a multimeter in continuity mode that CAN_L from one side actually ends up on CAN_L on the other side.
+Same for CAN_H.
+Remove all termination resistors for that.
+If one of your boards has a fixed       120 Ohm resistor, remove the jumper on the other board.
+Then use your multimeter in Ohms mode to measure from one side to the other, you should read close to 0 ohms.
+If you read 120 Ohms, you probably have         swapped CAN_L and CAN_H

+- With everything connected, measure resistance between CAN_L and CAN_H.
+You should read 60 Ohms (2x 120 Ohm in parallel = 60 Ohms).
+If you get 120 Ohm, then there might be a break in the wire or you forgot to set   the jumper

+- If you suspect that CAN_L or CAN_H might be broken, measure in resistance mode (not continuity!) between CAN_L on one board with CAN_L on the other board.
+If you get 240 Ohms, then there's a break in CAN_L.
+Repeat the measurement for CAN_H

 ### can0 Interface